 Considerations Impacting the Decision to Change Your Name

-The decision to change your name or to keep your married name is an intensely personal one.
+The decision to change or keep your married name is intensely personal.

 Although people may have many different reasons for changing their name after their marriage ends, here are a few common reasons: